oceantracker/oceantracker/_todo.md

 3.  flag error if any end  before start in scheduler
 4. try to write partial json if error
 5. better way to note release errors, only flag any points that never released at end, or show release success?
-1. Stats to work on list of acceptable statuses, not min max?

 1. ScishimV5 reader
     1. Bug fix in sigma profile builder for WHOI hindcast
 1. DEFT3D FM